SAP-samples/kyma-runtime-extension-samples/user-propagation/README.md

 The second microservice is the one that implements the extension logic and where the user propagation happens.

 - It receives the JWT token that is forwarded from the API Gateway.
-- The token is used to do a token exchange via the Destination Service.
+- The token is used to do a token exchange by making API Call to the Destination Service.
 - A call is made to C4C to create a task with the exchanged token that contains the user context.
 - The task is created with the logged-in user as the processor, not a static user.